MicrosoftDocs/Virtualization-Documentation/virtualization/windowscontainers/user_guide/container_networking.md

 Windows containers function similarly to virtual machines in regards to networking.
 Each container has a virtual network card, which is connected to a virtual switch, over which inbound and outbound traffic is routed.
 That’s said there are some distinct differences in networking a container vs. networking a virtual machine.
 This document will detail these differences and how to configure networking on a container host.

-When deploying a physical container host, the logical network layout will look very similar to that of a Virtual Machine host.
-The containers will connect to a virtual switch, which is connected to a physical network card.
-However, when a container host has been virtualized, the configuration is a bit different than a standard virtualized environment.
+When deploying a physical container host, a containers connects to a virtual switch, which is connected to a physical network card.
+However, when a container host has been virtualized, the configuration is a bit different.
 In a virtualized configuration a container is connected to a virtual switch, which is connected to a virtual network card, which is connected to a virtual switch on the host, which is finally connected to a physical network card.

 Containers also introduce the concept of network address translation.
 NAT in containers works very much like NAT in an internet service router.
 An IP Address is exposed on one end (the container host), and internal private addresses are assigned to internal endpoints (the containers).
 Each internal endpoint is access through the external address.
 This topic is discussed in detail in this document.